Communities Talk In-Person or Virtual Activity Facilitator Responsibilities and Tips

 In carrying out this role, the facilitator will:

-- Follow the proposed event outline/agenda;
+- Follow the proposed agenda and keep the activity moving;

-- Keep speakers and events on schedule;
+- Keep speakers and agenda items on schedule;

 - Guide the discussion according to the topic, while remaining neutral;